-Author Jaroslav Mašek, Editor-in-Chief of Hospodářské noviny
+Author: Jaroslav Mašek, Editor-in-Chief of Hospodářské noviny (HN), a Czech business daily

-What comes to mind when you hear “20 years of Top Women of the Czech Republic”?
+What comes to mind when you hear “20 years of TOP Women of the Czech Republic”?

 A lot of work.
 A lot of work done not only by the organizers, but also by the women who inspired HN editors to explore women's topics and highlight their successes.
 There is certainly a lot to look back on.
 Since I became patron of the awards 10 years ago, I have worked with many of the award-winning women, and I appreciate that the survey also charts the transformation of Czech society, politics, and the economy.
-Top women have influenced the development of the Czech Republic since the 1990s.
+TOP women have influenced the development of the Czech Republic since the 1990s.

 Do you recall a special person or a particularly memorable year?